 The surname McCurry was first found in Midlothian, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the McCurry family
+Early History of the McCurry family

 This web page shows only a small excerpt of our McCurry research.
 Another 139 words (10 lines of text) covering the years 1179, 1291, and 1570 are included under the topic Early McCurry History in all our PDF Extended History products and printed products wherever possible.